Connect with your exact customers

 But don’t think that you have to only use either unmoderated or moderated testing.
 You can run a moderated test to find the nitty-gritty issues of your prototype, then run an unmoderated test when checking to see how the post-prototype site is going.
 The methods are meant to complement, not compete.

 With a few easy guidelines to follow, just about anybody can moderate their own usability test.
 At its core, moderated testing is simply a tool to put yourself in your users’ shoes.
-Experience will help enable better feedback extraction, but the learning curve is easier than checkers.
+The experience will help enable better feedback extraction, but the learning curve is easier than checkers.
 Steve Krug’s Rocket Surgery Made Easy is a fantastic resource for anyone looking to moderate their own studies.

 A very common mistake for moderators to make is to hold participants’ hand through the tasks.
 This contaminates any feedback you may get and defeats the purpose of observing users’ natural behavior.
 There is a very fine line between guiding the user and helping the user, so it often helps to remember that a struggling user will likely provide some of your most valuable feedback.